gecio/gecio.github.io/docs/_imke/accessmanagement/index.en.md

 ![Download kubeconfig](download_kubeconfig.png)

-All users with the same level of project-access effectively share the same kubeconfig.
-This kubeconfig uses a token-based authentication, and the token is bound to the level of access (read-only/admin access).
-In case access needs to be removed for such a user, the tokens needs to be revoked and all users need to download their kubeconfig again.
+All users with the same level of project-access effectively share the same `kubeconfig`.
+This `kubeconfig` uses a token-based authentication, and the token is bound to the level of access (read-only/admin access).
+In case access needs to be removed for such a user, the tokens needs to be revoked, and all users need to download their `kubeconfig` again.

 ## Role-based Access Control (RBAC)